UniTime/unitime-doc/edit-logging-level.md

 ## Screen Description

-The Edit Logging Level page can be used to change a logging level.
+The Add and Edit Logging Level pages can be used to add or change a logging level.
 This effects what messages will be printed in the log.
 The page requires Application Config permission.
-See [Logging Levels](logging-levels) for more details.
+See [Logging Levels](logging-levels) for more detail.

 ![Edit Logging Level](images/edit-logging-level-1.png){:class='screenshot'}